Caring for Taonga – Photographs / Āta tiakina ngā – Whakaahua Māori

 Choose a photograph album where the photographs can be easily removed, for example albums with plastic sleeves or with corners for the photos to be placed in.

-Do not use magnetic albums (albums that have sticky cardboard pages and plastic covers that cling to the photos).
+Do not use magnetic or self-adhesive albums (albums that have sticky cardboard pages and plastic covers that cling to the photos).
 Adhesive on the pages will damage the photographs.
 It can also be difficult to remove the photographs once they are stuck to the pages.

 If your photographs are already in an album, it is best to leave them this way.
 Removing the photographs may cause more damage.
 The original sequence of the photographs may also be lost.